wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 When an alert fires, a notification containing the alert info is sent to targets listed in the [Targets](alerts_creating.html#alert-properties) property.
 Targets can be email addresses, PagerDuty and VictorOps API keys, HipChat rooms, Slack channels, and webhooks.

-If your target is PagerDuty and you resolve the incident while the alert is still currently firing in Wavefront two scenarios can occur:
+If one of the targets is PagerDuty and you resolve the incident while the alert is still currently firing in Wavefront two scenarios can occur:

-- There is a change to the set of sources being affected, then those changes will trigger a new incident in PagerDuty.
-Changes to the set of sources being affected refers to newly affected sources being added to the list of existing sources that are being affected and/or a subset of the existing sources being affected are no longer affected.
+If there is a change to the set of sources being affected, those changes will trigger a new incident in PagerDuty.
+Changes to the set of sources being affected includes:

+- Newly affected sources are added to the list of existing affected sources
+- A subset of the existing sources being affected are no longer affected

-Following the incident being resolved in PagerDuty, if the only alert status change that occurs is all affected sources are resolved, and thus the alert being resolved in Wavefront, then nothing will occur.
-No new incident will be logged into PagerDuty.
+If all affected sources are no longer affected and the alert is resolved in Wavefront, then no new incident will be logged into PagerDuty.

 ## Viewing Firing Alerts